What to do if there is no will

 Applying for a Grant of Letters of Administration

-In order to be able to administer someone's estate you normally need to apply to the Probate Registry for a 'Grant of Letters of Administration'.
+To be able to administer someone's estate you normally need to apply to the Probate Registry for a 'Grant of Letters of Administration'.
 You can ask your solicitor to help you with applying for a grant or you can make a personal application.

 When you get the grant you become the 'administrator' of the estate.
-The grant provides proof to banks, building societies and other organisations that you have authority to access and distribute funds that were held in the deceased's name.
+The grant is proof to banks, building societies and other organisations that you have authority to access and distribute funds that were held in the deceased's name.
 The overall process is often called 'obtaining probate', though technically this term applies where there was a will.

 If Inheritance Tax is due on the estate some or all of this must be paid before a grant will be issued.
-You can find out more at the links below.

 When a grant may not be needed